sheepolata/WorldInConflictSim/README.md

 For now, everything will go through the `main` branch.
 Will see according to the development of the project if several branches are needed.

+## Setup

+### How to install it from scratch

+How to install python, all the libs and how to run it.
+TODO.

+### How to run it

+Need to implement a basic UI and some sort of interaction of monitoring.
+Then TODO.

 ## Model & Behaviours

 TODO